Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Grasse - towns in south of france

-Grasse may be known as the world capital of perfume, but as a town, it also packs a punch, with its solid stone steps, layered streets and Mediterranean flora.
+Grasse may be known as the world capital of perfume, but as a town, it also packs a punch, with its solid stone steps, winding streets and Mediterranean flora.
 I thoroughly enjoyed this town, which I expected would be a tourist trap, and which turned out to be anything but.

 Even if you're not interested in perfume, the town is worth a stroll and perhaps a lunch stop – although it will be hard to avoid scent-related places no matter how hard you try.